nitinsurana/repeatit/README.md

 19. In popup.html show recently used recipes at the top with search working in the same order.
 20. Add .jshintrc and a gulp task to run jshint over all .js files
 21. Add File-A-Bug feature in extension popup
+22. Create a markdown file explaining types of recipes, procedure to create recipe, params, start & stop callbacks.
+23. Create a screencast for every recipe showing how the recipe works and what is the pre-requisite.
+24. Add ability to add recipe description in html (add pre-requisities here)